L'Emigrant

 L'Emigrant (26 April 1980 – c.
-1995) was an American-bred French-trained Thoroughbred racehorse and sire who was one of the best horses of his generation in Europe at two and three years of age.
-He won five of his twelve races and never finished worse than third in a racing career which lasted from August 1982 until September 1983.
+1995) was an American-bred, French-trained Thoroughbred racehorse and sire.
+One of the best horses of his generation in Europe at two and three years of age, he won five of his twelve races and never finished worse than third in a racing career which lasted from August 1982 until September 1983.
 He won the Prix La Rochette and Critérium de Maisons-Laffitte as two-year-old and went on to win the Prix Djebel, Poule d'Essai des Poulains and Prix Lupin in the following year.
 He was also placed in several major races including the Grand Critérium, Prix du Jockey Club, Prix d'Ispahan, Prix Jacques Le Marois, Prix du Moulin and Man o' War Stakes.
-He was retired from racing at the end of 1983, but had little success a breeding stallion.
+He was retired from racing at the end of 1983 but had little success a breeding stallion.